 \section{Conclusions and comments}

-As stated in the introduction, the main goal of the paper is to study in detail the dynamics of the extended Husain-Kucha\v{r} model originally presented in \cite{BarberoG:1997nrd} by disentangling the form of its Hamiltonian vector fields.
-One of the motivations to do this is to see if a gauge fixing condition such as $\phi=0$ could be avoided.
-The reason for this is similar to one used in the ADM formalism: even if the lapse and shift are arbitrary variables, the lapse is always taken to be different from zero because this is necessary to build four-dimensional non-degenerate metrics from the dynamical three metrics.
-Here we have found a way to avoid similar problems in the context of the HK model by relying on insights gained in the derivation of the Ashtekar formulation from the self-dual action without using the time gauge \cite{BarberoG:2023qih}, in particular, the introduction of a redefined lapse and shift according to \eqref{lapseshift} leads in a neat way to the interpretation of the extended model as the standard one.
+As stated in the introduction, the main goal of the paper is to study in detail the dynamics of the Extended Husain-Kucha\v{r} model originally presented in \cite{BarberoG:1997nrd} by disentangling the form of its Hamiltonian vector fields.
+One of our motivations is to see if a gauge fixing condition such as $\phi=0$ could be avoided.
+The reason for this is similar to the one invoked in the ADM formalism: even if the lapse and shift are arbitrary variables, the lapse must always be taken to be different from zero in order to build four-dimensional non-degenerate metrics from the dynamical three metrics.
+Here we have found a way to avoid similar problems in the context of the HK model by relying on insights gained in the derivation of the Ashtekar formulation from the self-dual action without using the time gauge \cite{BarberoG:2023qih}.
+In particular, the introduction of a redefined lapse and shift according to \eqref{lapseshift} leads in a neat way to the interpretation of the Extended model as the standard one.

 We would like to make some comments.
 The first one is related to the way the Dirac approach to constrained systems is often used.
 In most of the literature (and certainly in Dirac's book \cite{Dirac}), the main goal is quantization, for which the constraints play a central role.
 Although the dynamics can be explicitly derived by computing the Poisson brackets of the relevant Hamiltonians (incorporating the primary constraints), it is seldom discussed in much detail, in particular in the context of the Ashtekar formulation that is usually derived from actions (self-dual \cite{Samuel:1987td,Jacobson:1987yw} or Holst \cite{Holst:1995pc}) by using the time gauge.